Kris Rooney, B.Ed., CPDT-KA

 In 2016, Kris became involved with the evaluation and certification of therapy dogs for Chimo Animal Assisted Wellness and Learning (CAAWLS) and currently teaches a Therapy Dog preparation class at Dogspaw in addition to certifying CAAWLS therapy dogs.

-Kris and her husband, Daryl, live on an acreage named Ministik Hills, in the Tofield, Alberta area, sharing the land with their furry family, which includes retrievers: Angus, Clancy and Spencer; cats, Ruby and Gretchen; and a wide variety of native wildlife.
-Most recently, Blake, a shepherd x rottie puppy from PAWS Rescue has been added to the mix - starting out as a "disaster intervention" project, but ended up a permanent part of a very lively household.
+Kris and her husband, Daryl, live on an acreage named Ministik Hills, in the Tofield, Alberta area, sharing the land with their furry family, which includes aging retrievers: Angus and Clancy; cats, Ruby and Gretchen; and a wide variety of native wildlife.
+Blake, a rottie x husky puppy from PAWS Rescue was added to the mix 2 years ago - starting out as a "disaster intervention" project, but ended up a permanent part of a very lively household.
+Most recently, we opened our home to Cooper - a very special Golden Retriever puppy from PAWS Rescue.
+The sweet little fellow was slated for euthanasia due to birth defects until the vet clinic contacted PAWS, concerned that he deserved a chance.
+From there he ended up with us, as a foster, where he makes us laugh every day.
+Of course, that wasn't quite enough to keep us busy, so Golden Retriever baby Quinn was also added.
+Two puppies?
+Double the work, fun and foolishness!